Book and travel by July 31, 2014, and save 10% off our previous offered price!

 Make your way to another local delicatessen and learn about the ingredients used on variations like capricciosa (made with mushrooms, artichokes, ham and olives), and discovering how the toppings are added at different stages of the cooking process.
 Sample mozzarella cheese, cold cuts of meat and pickled vegetables, washed down with a citrus-flavored soft drink called chinotto.
 Then, work your way further into the Monti neighborhood while learning about iconic Roman monuments like the Colosseum.

 Stop in another family-owned bakery to sample pizza alla pala, a pizza cooked on flint rock rather than the usual tin surface.
-Continue your stroll, stopping at a family-run wine bar for an aperitivo (pre-dinner drink with snacks), and then pose for photos by the Basilica of Santa Maria Maggiore – one of Italy’s largest churches.
+Now is time to get ready for a dessert.
+Stop in a Rione Monti shop and enjoy a tasting of Italian gelato, made with seasonal ingredients.
+Continue your stroll, stopping for photos at the Basilica of Santa Maria Maggiore – one of Italy’s largest churches.
 Admire its architecture and hear how Pope Francis celebrated his first mass inside after becoming the new pope.
 Head inside to see the tomb of famous Baroque artist Bernini alongside other notable Italian dignitaries.

 Finally, visit one more pizzeria, for – you guessed it – more pizza!
 Popular for its wood-oven specialties, the bakery is always packed; it’s a testament to its deliciously crunchy pizzas, baked with passion and pride.
 Watch the bakers work their magic in the kitchen, and then enjoy a slice of pizza washed down with a refreshing local beer.
 Your tour finishes inside the pizzeria, where you can stay longer, if you wish.